P102 (E) Rev. 16

 An amount paid before a court order or written agreement takes place or comes into effect is recognized if the order or agreement states that any amount previously paid is deemed paid under the order or agreement.
 However, the payments must be made in the year the order or agreement was made, or in the preceding year.

-The 2011 payments are not considered support payments because they were not paid in the year of the written agreement or in the previous year, so they cannot be deducted by the payer and are not included in the recipient's income.
+The payments made in 2015 and 2016 are considered support payments because they were paid in the year of the written agreement and the previous year.
+Brendan may deduct the payments for 2015 and 2016 in the year the amounts were paid and Sarah will include the amounts received for 2015 and 2016 in the year the amounts were received.
+The 2014 payments are not considered support payments because they were not paid in the year of the written agreement or in the previous year, so they cannot be deducted by the payer and are not included in the recipient’s income.

 Third-party payments are support payments made under a court order or written agreement to someone other than the recipient (a third-party).
 Third-party payments that the recipient can use as he or she sees fit are considered support payments only if they meet conditions 1, 2, 3, and 4.
-For more information, see Interpretation Bulletin IT-530, Support Payments.
+For more information, see Income Tax Folio S1-F3-C3, Support Payments.

 Specific-purpose payments are amounts made under a court order or written agreement for specific expenses for the maintenance of the recipient.
 These amounts may be paid directly to the recipient or to a third-party.